En español | Felicia Mullaney remembers trying to help the widow of a veteran who had died at a young age of cancer.

 Education and training

-Under the Fry program, the government pays the full cost of in-state tuition at public institutions, or more than $20,000 a year toward the cost of tuition at private institutions, as well as a monthly housing allowance, and an annual stipend for books and supplies.
+Under the Fry program, the government pays the full cost of in-state tuition at public institutions, or up to about $26,000 a year for a private school, plus a monthly housing allowance and a stipend for books and supplies.
 This scholarship, paid directly to the school, was expanded to include surviving spouses in 2014.

 Eligible survivors who choose the DEA program instead of the Fry scholarship can get a monthly check sent directly to them to pay educational costs.
-The maximum amount for full-time students currently is about $1,200 per month.
+The maximum amount for full-time students currently is $1,298 per month.

 The DEA and Fry programs can be used for college, vocational and business technical programs, apprenticeship programs, certification tests and tutoring.